benniehana111/Airfield-Analysis/README.md

 The data required for this study comes from two principal sources: Google Earth and Wikipedia.

-Google Earth allows us to search selected geographic regions to identify all the airfields located in each geographic region and to compile a list of airfield names and/or alphanumeric codes that identify each airfield in that region.
-The list of airfields we collect from Google Earth are used to search Wikipedia for URLs that provide detailed information on each airfield.
-Wikipedia provides consistently formatted airfield information including:
+Google Earth allows us to search selected geographic regions to identify all of the airfields located in each region and to compile a list of airfield names and/or alphanumeric codes that identify each airfield located within that region.
+The list of airfields collected from Google Earth are used to search Wikipedia for URLs that provide detailed information on each airfield.
+Wikipedia provides consistently formatted information on each airfield including:

 (1) Number of runways
 (2) Runway length/width